How does the Earth's atmosphere protect living organisms from har... | Channels for Pearson+

 1

 Understand the role of the Earth's atmosphere in protecting living organisms.
-The atmosphere acts as a shield against harmful radiation, including ultraviolet (UV) radiation.
+The atmosphere acts as a shield against harmful radiation, including ultraviolet (UV) rays from the Sun.

 Learn about the ozone layer, which is a region of the Earth's stratosphere containing a high concentration of ozone (O₃) molecules.
 These molecules are crucial for absorbing UV radiation.

-Recognize the mechanism of UV absorption: Ozone molecules absorb UV radiation, particularly UV-B and UV-C wavelengths, preventing them from reaching the Earth's surface where they could harm living organisms.
+Explore the mechanism of UV absorption.
+Ozone molecules absorb UV radiation, particularly UV-B and UV-C rays, through a chemical process where the energy from UV light breaks the bonds in ozone molecules, protecting living organisms from DNA damage and other harmful effects.

-Clarify why the other options are incorrect: Oxygen production through photosynthesis does not directly protect against UV radiation, reflecting all sunlight would eliminate the energy needed for life, and increasing the greenhouse effect relates to heat retention, not UV protection.
+Recognize that photosynthesis produces oxygen (O₂), but this process does not directly protect against UV radiation.
+Similarly, reflecting all sunlight or increasing the greenhouse effect are not mechanisms for UV protection.

-Conclude that the correct answer is 'By absorbing UV radiation with the ozone layer,' as this is the primary function of the ozone layer in protecting life on Earth.
+Conclude that the correct answer is: 'By absorbing UV radiation with the ozone layer,' as this is the primary function of the ozone layer in shielding life on Earth from harmful UV rays.

 Watch next